Yann M'Vila: Youth

 With the under-18 team, M'Vila appeared in six of the ten matches the team contested.
 He made his debut with the team in its opening match against the United States in the Tournoi de Limoges.
 M'Vila appeared in all 18 matches scoring 3 goals with the under-19 team.
 He was given the honour of captaining the team by coach Jean Gallice.
 He scored one goal during the qualification process against Romania in a 3–0 victory.
 The victory assured qualification to the tournament.
-At the tournament, held in the Ukraine, M'Vila appeared in all three group stage matches helping France reach the semi-finals.
+At the tournament, held in Ukraine, M'Vila appeared in all three group stage matches helping France reach the semi-finals.
 Due to picking up a yellow card in back-to-back matches, M'Vila missed the semi-final defeat to England.
 Upon receiving the yellow card in the final group stage match against Spain, a very distraught M'Vila palmed his face into his knees as he knew he would miss the important semi-final match.

 Just days after the under-19 elimination, M'Vila was called up to the under-21 team, the only one of the under-19 squad, to participate in the team's friendly match against Poland on 12 August.
 He made his under-21 debut in that match appearing as a substitute in the 74th minute of a 2–2 draw.
 On 25 February 2010, M'Vila was reportedly named to the senior team for their friendly against Spain on 3 March.
 The news was based on the preliminary list sent to news agencies minutes before coach Raymond Domenech was to announce the squad in a press conference.
 However, following the formalisation of the list at the start of the press conference, his name was replaced with Marseille midfielder Benoît Cheyrou.
 M'Vila was later called up to the under-21 team for their friendly against Croatia, but withdrew from the team due to injury.